Adoption Policy

 • We reserve the right to place kittens and/or cats in homes that we deem fit.
 While we strive to find the best possible homes, submitting an application does not guarantee adoption of a specific kitten or cat, nor does it ensure approval.
 We maintain a first-come, first-served approach.
 In cases where multiple approved applicants express interest in the same kitten(s) or cat(s), we will select the first submitted application or the most suitable applicant for the specific animal.
 There are many other kittens and cats available, and we can keep your approved application on file for future opportunities.
 Previous adopters will always receive priority if they wish to adopt again.

 • Kittens will not be adopted out before 8 weeks of age under any circumstances.
 We require that each kitten receives at least two distemper booster vaccinations prior to adoption, along with all necessary veterinary care.
-In most cases, kittens will be adopted closer to 10 weeks of age to ensure optimal health.

 • Approved adopters may not visit kittens prior to the age of 6 weeks.
 We also require that the first distemper booster vaccination be administered at least one week before the visitation at the foster home.